ker13530018/tandem-repeat/README.md

 1. go to project folder follow this command `cd tandem-repeat`

-2. if your want to run please follow this command `go run main.go`
+2. if your want to run please follow this command `go run main.go -input=ACGT`

-3. if your want to build please follow this command `go build -o tandem-repeat.sh main.go`  and run ` ./tandem-repeat.sh > out.log`
+3. if your want to build please follow this command `go build -o tandem-repeat.sh main.go`  and run ` ./tandem-repeat.sh -input=ACGT > out.log`

 4. if your want to run test follow this command `go test -v --cover  ./...`